solliancenet/microsoft-redis-cache-migration/03_Migration/01_DataMigration.md

 ### Exporting

-- TODO
+TODO
-- Use an export tool that leverages multiple threads
+- Use an export tool that leverages multiple threads.

 ### Importing

-- TODO

-### Post Import

-- TODO
+When you select a path for migration, you will want the import to run as fast as possible.
+You can disable the AOF feature to get faster imports, then re-enable it when you are done with the migration.

 ## Performing the Migration